-repair and rebuilding work on acoustic instruments: pianos,
+done repair and rebuilding work on acoustic instruments:

-drastically since I actually made a living at it in my
+evolved as I got older.
+I made a living at it in

-internet.
-Bar owners fill their stages with "Open Mic"
+fill their stages with "Open Mic" participants who are

 Very competent musicians that I played with then now